Larry-Gensch/Localizing/README.md

   generated key (see warning))
 - table: The name of the Localization file to be used for accessing the localizations.
 If omitted, this defaults to `nil`, which means the base name of the filename will be `Localized`.
+- bundle: The bundle to be used for retrieving the localizations.
+Must be specified as a `LocalizedStringsResource.BundleDescription`.
 - stringsEnum: The name of the inner enumeration that details the base keys and default values for the localization.
 If `nil`, defaults to the name `Strings`.